Request user decorator

 An easier and safer way to extract the user from the request.

 First, create the file auth/decorators/user.decorator.
-The contents of this file are mainly boilerplate for directly extracting something from the request
+The contents of this file are mainly boilerplate for directly extracting something from the request.
+What we should really notice is the return at the end.

 export const User = createParamDecorator(